KiBk/notes-lite/README.md

   - `DELETE /api/notes/:id` — delete a note
     - When invoked on an active note it is archived; deleting an already-archived note removes it permanently
   - `POST /api/notes/:id/unarchive` — move an archived note back to the active list
+  - `POST /api/notes/:id/pin` — toggle the pinned state for a note (active tab only)
   - `PUT /api/notes/order` — reorder notes within the active or archived tab

 Run the API locally (without Docker):